-Miche Pest Control is a top rated, family owned and operated exterminating company that provides pest control services for black widow spiders in the greater DC & Baltimore areas, including Northern Virginia.
-Our expert technicians get rid of black widow spider infestations fast, and use preventative methods to keep black widow spiders from coming back after they've been eliminated.
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial pest control services for spiders, including black widow spiders, in Washington DC, Maryland and Northern Virginia.
+Our expert spider exterminators get rid of black widow spider infestations fast, and use preventative methods to keep black widow spiders from coming back after they've been eliminated.
 Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - click the button below to get started, or give us a call today!

 Black Widow Spiders In DC, MD & VA

 Widow spiders (genus Latrodectus) are known worldwide for their ability to cause pain and suffering in people.
 Most species have a strikingly beautiful color combination of a shiny black body with bright red markings.
 These distinct markings increase the apprehension many people have for these spiders.
 The red markings often involve an hourglass on the underside of the abdomen.
 The two types of black widow spiders that are most commonly associated with homes and businesses in the greater DC & Baltimore areas are the southern black widow, and the western black widow.
 Both of these spiders are shiny black with a ventral red hourglass on the abdomen; they can be differentiated because the southern black widow has an additional red dot just above the spinnerets.
 These two species cause most of the widow envenomations (black widow spider bites) in North America.